samnovice/automate_aws_services/README.md

   - Set AWS profile with --profile=<profile_name>
   - Configure domain in Route53 for website hosted in S3 bucket
   - Adding website to AWS Cloud front to leverage CDN

+Notify Feature
+  - When new EC2 instance is created by ASG slack notification is sent